|

 DISCORDIA:

-Roman form of Greek myth name Eris,
+Latin translation of Greek Eris,

 DISDEMONA:

-Variant of Desdemona, meaning "ill-starred."
+Variant spelling of Greek Desdemona, meaning "ill-starred."

-Variant of Polish Dyta, meaning
+Variant spelling of Polish Dyta,

 DITTE: